Processo passo a passo para modelos de protótipos de moldagem por injeção de plástico

 Before finalizing the design:

-1. Usar CAD Modelling (Por exemplo, SolidWorks, Fusão 360) to create 3D models—share these with your mold maker to avoid miscommunication.
+1. Usar CAD Modelling (por exemplo, SolidWorks, Fusão 360) to create 3D models—share these with your mold maker to avoid miscommunication.

-2. Run Simulação de fluxo de molde (Por exemplo, Autodesk Moldflow) to test resin flow.
+2. Run Simulação de fluxo de molde (por exemplo, Autodesk Moldflow) to test resin flow.
 This catches issues like air traps or uneven filling early.

 3. Mold Preparation for Prototypes

-Mold Components & Etapas de preparação
+Mold Components & Preparation Steps

-ComponentePropósitoPrototype-Specific Tips
+ComponentPropósitoPrototype-Specific Tips

-Mold BaseProvides structure for the moldUse standard-sized aluminum bases (Por exemplo, 150×150 milímetros) to cut costs.
+Mold BaseProvides structure for the moldUse standard-sized aluminum bases (por exemplo, 150×150 milímetros) to cut costs.

-Cáries & CoresShape the prototype (cavity = outer surface; core = inner surface)For single-cavity molds (most prototypes), machine cavities directly into the aluminum—faster than multi-cavity molds.
+Cavities & CoresShape the prototype (cavity = outer surface; core = inner surface)For single-cavity molds (most prototypes), machine cavities directly into the aluminum—faster than multi-cavity molds.

-Canais de resfriamentoCool the mold to set the resinDrill simple straight channels (instead of complex curved ones) — aluminum cools quickly, so basic channels work.
+Cooling ChannelsCool the mold to set the resinDrill simple straight channels (instead of complex curved ones) — aluminum cools quickly, so basic channels work.

-Heating ElementsWarm the mold (for resins with high melting points)Skip unless using resins like PC (ponto de fusão >220° c).
+Heating ElementsWarm the mold (for resins with high melting points)Skip unless using resins like PC (ponto de fusão >220°C).
 Aluminum retains heat well, so extra heating is rarely needed.

 Mold Making Process